ChirpChirp123/Etch-a-Sketch/README.md

 # Etch-a-Sketch
 JavaScript/CSS Project

-This project is to demonstrate JavaScript DOM Manipulation, as well as CSS skills to create an appealing UI for drawing on a grid.
+This project is to demonstrate JavaScript DOM Manipulation to project user activity onto a webpage, as well as CSS skills to create an appealing UI design grid drawing.